databricks/spark-xml/README.md

 write.df(df, "newbooks.csv", "com.databricks.spark.xml", "overwrite")
 ```

-## Building From Source
-This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
-To build a JAR file simply run `sbt/sbt package` from the project root.
-The build configuration includes support for both Scala 2.10 and 2.11.

 ## Hadoop InputFormat

 The library contains a Hadoop input format for reading XML files by a start tag and an end tag.
 This is similar with [XmlInputFormat.java](https://github.com/apache/mahout/blob/9d14053c80a1244bdf7157ab02748a492ae9868a/integration/src/main/java/org/apache/mahout/text/wikipedia/XmlInputFormat.java) in [Mahout](http://mahout.apache.org) but supports to read compressed files, different encodings and read elements including attributes,